From the creator of presskit() comes a better way to handle games press.

 Interested in getting access or getting verified?

-distribute() is currently in the final phases of a test-run with a single user: myself.
+distribute() is currently in the final phases of a test-run with a small group of users, and has been successfully used in three commercial releases already.
 For the past few months, Vlambeer has been distributing Nuclear Throne builds through distribute().
 If you're interested in getting access to distribute(), we intend to open up registrations to a small number of developers around E3.
 From there, we'll slowly scale up based on how well all systems are operating.
 You can stay up to date by registering for the newsletter, which shall notify you of registration moments.
 If you're press, feel free to reach out to Rami Ismail directly to discuss verification.